TheMoistDino/high-stakes/README.md

 The competition is the VEX High Stakes game, but the robots are built to FTC construction guidelines.

 # Requirements
-To use this Android Studio project, you will need Android Studio 2024.3.1 (codename Meerkat) or later.
+To use this Android Studio project, you will need Android Studio 2024.2.2 (codename Ladybug) or later.

 # Robot Controls
 ## Gamepad 1